ayindig1948/HoteDemo/README.md

-my hotel app and script
+My hotel app and script